Innsbruck in figures

 An area the size of Paris, surrounded by mountains, 37,304 students, citizens with an average age of 42 and almost 49 percent single households: That's Innsbruck in figures.
 The figures are horrendous when it comes to housing prices - the cost of a condominium has literally exploded in ten years, as can be read in a new brochure.

-The city's statistics office summarized the key points of the Alpine city anew, it was said at the presentation on Tuesday.
+The city's statistics office summarized the key points of the Alpine city anew, according to the presentation on Tuesday.
 For Mayor Johannes Anzengruber (JA - Jetzt Innsbruck), however, the figures also meant "financial challenges".

 "Great working city", but ...